jhipster/generator-jhipster/CONTRIBUTING.md

 ## <a name="rfcs"></a> RFCs

 Sometimes, major feature requests are "complex" or "substantial".
-In this case, Github Issues might not be the best tool to to present them because we will need a lot of going back and forth to reach a consensus.
+In this case, GitHub Issues might not be the best tool to to present them because we will need a lot of going back and forth to reach a consensus.

 So we ask that these feature request be put through a formal design process and have their specifications described in an "RFC" (request for comments) that will be validated by the team through a Pull Request Review.